hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The following puff, designed to catch the eye.
 >
-> "Quadrilles by him are in six lessons taught",
+> "Quadrilles[^22] by him are in six lessons taught",
 >
 > With this he hopes the public will be caught.

->
+[^22]: If this professor does not actually proclaim "murder and fire" to excite public attention to his bill. yet he endeavours to attract notice by an apparently advantageous proposition to learners, of "quadrilles taught in six lessons," printed in very large striking characters, whilst the real meaning is only to be found in type, which he hopes is small enough to escape the passing eye.
+Though this stratagem has been so hackneyed by lottery office keepers and unfair traders, yet several persons who had not read the bill attentively, have been misled.
+The author of this work has been called on to fulfill similar engagements by parties who have cited the placards above alluded to.

 > But, note his hill, you in small type will find,
 >
 > He has a saving clause, secure behind,
 >
-> Like haberdashers, who write up "as Todds",
+> Like haberdashers, who write up "as Todds[^23]",
 >
 > Where the conjunction "as" makes all the odds:

->
+[^23]: Todd is the name of a celebrated haberdasher.

 > His bill not only this device displays,
 >
 > But to its author gives the greatest praise.